willkee/explora/README.md

 <br>

-7. Add the following proxy code to your package.json file in the frontend directory.
+7. Add the following proxy code to your package.json file in the `frontend` directory.
 If you chose any port other than `5000`, replace the port number there now.

         "proxy": "http://localhost:5000"

     <br>

-8. Run the following code to run the creation of the database, migrations and seed the database.
+8. Run the following code in your backend directory to run the creation of the database and migrations as well as to seed the database.

         npx dotenv sequelize db:create
         npx dotenv sequelize db:migrate